 Leah is the Administrator on the project.
 Prior to this position she worked in the police service for fifteen years.
 Leah’s role in the police required her to manage multiple, complex workloads, and coordinate policing teams under the constraints of strict budgetary controls.
 In addition, Leah also has experience as a Purchasing Administrator for a music publisher with offices in the UK and USA.
 There her role involved day to day operational management and the creation and distribution of sales reports to stakeholders on both sides of the pond.
 Leah was responsible for new product releases and coordinating both domestic and international exhibitions.

 Richard is a Neurologist from Imperial College London.
 He is part of the MS Research Team carrying our academic and commercial studies.
 He is also involved in the biology of MS and novel imaging techniques.

-He is involved with the MS Register to provide Clinical Leadership to the project, acting as an ambassador throughout the clinical community and wider population.
+He provides Clinical Leadership to the project, acting as an ambassador throughout the clinical community and wider population.
 He works with partner sites to ensure that the data collected is relevant and of the best quality possible and is working to increase dissemination of the data through publication to drive insights into MS within the wider academic community.

-Mike Bale is the Lead User Interface/Experience Designer for the MS Register and wider team.
+Mike is the Lead User Experience/Interface Designer for the MS Register and wider team.
 He has designed the new version of the website and all associated marketing materials and publications.
-His experience in graphic design and developing web tools is often called upon in the design and layout of the questionnaires and communications with people with MS and other stakeholders.
+His experience in design and developing web tools is often called upon in the design and layout of the questionnaires and communications with people with MS and other stakeholders.

 The neurologists involved with the Register, as well as being specialists in the anatomy, functions, and organic disorders of nerves and the nervous system, and in MS specifically are primarily concerned with patient care, research and consent for the MS Register.